anynines/klutchio/docs/platform-operator/central-management-cluster-setup/index.md

 #### backend-host

 During the [deployment of Klutch](#deployment) a service of type `LoadBalancer` was created.
-This load balancer can be used to connect to Klutch from a tenant (or consumer) cluster.
+This load balancer can be used to connect to Klutch from a developer (or consumer) cluster.
 To obtain the required information about the service, execute the following command:

 ```bash